awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/4_convert_to_parquet.md

 (More info can be found in this [blog](https://aws.amazon.com/blogs/architecture/optimizing-your-aws-infrastructure-for-sustainability-part-ii-storage/))

-In this step, we will convert our dataset to a columnar format so we can compare the storage and query efficiency.
-To do so, we will use [AWS Glue Studio.](https://docs.aws.amazon.com/glue/latest/ug/what-is-glue-studio.html)
+In this step, you will convert our dataset to a columnar format so you can compare the storage and query efficiency.
+To do so, you will use [AWS Glue Studio.](https://docs.aws.amazon.com/glue/latest/ug/what-is-glue-studio.html)

 {{% notice info %}}
 [AWS Glue Studio](https://docs.aws.amazon.com/glue/latest/ug/what-is-glue-studio.html) is a new graphical interface that makes it easy to create, run, and monitor extract, transform, and load (ETL) jobs in AWS Glue.
 You can visually compose data transformation workflows and seamlessly run them on AWS Glue’s Apache Spark-based serverless ETL engine.
 You can inspect the schema and data results in each step of the job.